Supersonic-Sites/ElopeTofino/content/elopement-guide.md

 ---
-title: Elopement Guide
+title: Personalize your Tofino Elopement with the Elopement Guide
-description: SEO description here
+description: Choose every detail of your elopement and let Elope Tofino take care of the rest
 components:
   - type: header_sub
     bg_color: primary